martinmoene/span-lite/README.md

-span<>: Allows to construct from a nullptr and a zero size (C++11) span<>: Allows to construct from two pointers span<>: Allows to construct from two iterators span<>: Allows to construct from an iterator and a size span<>: Allows to construct from two pointers to const span<>: Allows to construct from a non-null pointer and a size span<>: Allows to construct from a non-null pointer to const and a size
+span<>: Allows to construct from a nullptr and a zero size (C++11) span<>: Allows to construct from two pointers span<>: Allows to construct from two iterators span<>: Allows to construct from two iterators - empty range span<>: Allows to construct from an iterator and a size span<>: Allows to construct from an iterator and a size - empty range span<>: Allows to construct from two pointers to const span<>: Allows to construct from a non-null pointer and a size span<>: Allows to construct from a non-null pointer to const and a size